rbctelevision/azuracast-discord-bot/README.md

 **Public:**
 - `/nowplaying` - Show the currently playing song with artwork and Spotify link
 - `/requests` - Get information about making song requests
+- `/credits` - Show credits and information about this bot

 ## Notes